gerardnynkeu/Portfolio-Data-Analytics/TABLEAU-Customer Sales Analysis/README.md

 This project showcases a Customer Sales Analysis using Tableau for data visualization and business intelligence.

 Customer-Sales-Analysis/
-│── README.md                      Project documentation
+│── README.md                     # Project documentation
-│── Tableau-Dashboard.twbx         Tableau workbook
+│── Tableau-Dashboard.twbx        # Tableau workbook
-│── dataset/                       Raw dataset used for analysis
+│── dataset/                      # Raw dataset used for analysis

 ## How to Use

+Download the dataset ## Dataset

-Download the dataset and open it in Tableau.
+The dataset used in this project can be found on Kaggle: [Sales Data](https://www.kaggle.com/datasets/miketaylor123/sales-data) and open it in Tableau.

 Explore the provided dashboard to gain insights.